 1. Select the model

-Click the Open button to select a WaterCAD or WaterGEMS project to use for the analysis.
+Click the Open button to select a WaterCAD or WaterGEMS hydraulic model to use for the analysis.

 Once the project is open, there are options that must be specified before calculating the EPS Fire Flow.

 a.
 Click the Scenarios button to display the "EPS Fire Flow Scenario Selection" dialog.